dhuang612/shoutout/README.md

 * Built with React front end
 * Redux to handle api calls
-* React Final Form to allow redux to control form data directly.
+* React Final Form to allow redux to control form data directly and form validation.
 * Bootstrap for styling
 * Sendgrid to handle the emails
 * Node server backend
 * Sequelize / Postgres database

-see a running application at:
+## see a running application at:

 https://shoutouts-the-app.herokuapp.com/

+### for testing out application

+> use an email generator site such as: https://10minutemail.com/